|Office: FLITE 140F|

 To find books or print journals, search the library catalog (search box on Catalog tab of center box on FLITE home).
 If you want your results to show only journals--not books or dvds or anything else--use the link that says FSU Periodicals in the gray box labeled Location.
 You will have to scroll down on the results page to see this box.

-FLITE's print journals from the past 10 years are on the second floor, and are alphabetized by title.
+FLITE's print journals are on the second floor, and are alphabetized by journal title.

 There are photocopiers in FLITE if you wish to make copies of articles you need for your classes.